aforward9600/pokemonpalette/README.md

   - Static damage moves are randomly preferenced 25% of the time to spice things up
 - Trainer ai routine #3 added to the following trainer classes
   - jr trainer M, jr trainer F, hiker, supernerd, engineer, lass, chief, bruno, brock, gentleman, agatha
+- Trainer ai routine #4 is no longer unused.
+It now does rudimentary trainer switching.
+  - 25% chance to switch if active pkmn is below 1/3 HP
+  - chance to switch based on power of incoming supereffective move
+- Trainer ai routine #4 added to the following trainer classes -lass, jr trainer m/f, pokemaniac, supernerd, hiker, engineer, beauty, psychic, rocker, tamer, birdkeeper, cooltrainer m/f, gentleman
+  -prof.oak, chief, gym leaders, e4
 - Trainer stat DVs are now randomly generated to a degree
   - Attack DV is between 9 and 15 and always odd-numbered.
   - Defense, special, and speed DVs are between 8 and 14 and always even-numbered
   - HP DV is always 8 due to how ai trainer pkmn have their HP values set and HP bars drawn
+- Special trainers, e4, and gym leaders are slightly adjusted in their item use
 - Badge stat-ups are now temporary boosts
   - They are applied upon battle start or switching-in
   - They are not applied at all after stat recalculations, so any stat change on your pkmn cancels all of them